jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 For this section there are some basic commands you need to know:

-- **git branch** this command list all branches currently are in the repository.
+- **git branch** this command will list all the branches that currently are in the repository.
 The selected item is the current branch checked out.
 - **git status** this command give the current status of the current branch.
 The information are related to the current files in the stage area, uncommited changes, untracked files, etc..
 - **git log** this command is used to get all the commits done in the current branch.
 Basically this is the historical of your repository.
 	> - You need to know that every change and commit have different hash or "Id".
 Including the command --amend is going to give you different hash.